MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-depreciate-amortize.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Fixed Asset G/L Journal**, and then choose the related link.
 2. Create an initial journal line and fill in the fields as necessary.
 3. In the **FA Posting Type** field, select **Depreciation**.
 4. Choose the **Insert FA Bal.
 Account** action.
 A second journal line is created for the balancing account that is set up for depreciation posting.
-For more information, see the "To set up fixed asset posting groups" section in [Set Up General Fixed Asset Information](fa-how-setup-general.md).
+For more information, see [To set up fixed asset posting groups](fa-how-setup-general.md#to-set-up-fixed-asset-posting-groups).
 5. On the **Home** tab, choose **Post** to post the journal.

 If you have set up fixed asset allocation keys to allocate amounts to different departments or projects, the amounts are allocated during posting.
 For more information, see [Set Up General Fixed Assets Information](fa-how-setup-general.md).